 The Thirsty?
-Choose Water! research program is the first of its kind in Australia and was developed and led by the Central Coast Local Health District (CCLHD) from NSW Health.
+Choose Water! research program is the first of its kind in Australia and was developed and led by Central Coast Local Health District (CCLHD) from NSW Health.

 This involved activities in the classroom, installation of chilled water stations on site and promotions both within the school and to the wider community, including parents/carers.

 These strategies were found to increase water consumption amongst students and encourage replacement of sugary beverages.
+Read more about these results below.

 Nearly half (45.4%) of children aged 5–15 years regularly drink sweetened drinks.